Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Conclusion

 \section{Conclusion}

-In this paper, we proposed an Identity-Preserved U-Net to perform face hallucination for low-resolution face recognition.
-In the training process, we used a combination of pixel and identity loss to achieve this objective.
-To handle different low resolution conditions, we trained the model in a multi-scale manner.
-So, it could attain robustness to various low resolutions.
-In our experiments, we tested the model on both natural and artificial low resolution faces.
-Our results showed that our Identity-Preserved U-Net outperforms state-of-the-art models in low resolution face recognition performance in various experimental settings.
-Further, the proposed model demonstrated considerable generalizability to challenging data sets which were not used in training.
-This feature is especially important in real-world applications of low resolution face recognition systems.
-For our future work, we are working on a mechanism to upsample the input of the models without using any interpolation.
-We believe this enhancement in the input pipeline will increase the performance even more.
+In this paper, we proposed a deep convolutional identity-preserving encoder-decoder network with skip paths to perform better face hallucination for low-resolution face recognition.
+In the training process, we incorporated a combination of pixel level and identity loss to achieve this objective.
+This showed that the identity loss is very helpful and increased the performance especially in very low-resolution cases.
+To gain robustness against different real-world low-resolution conditions, we trained the model in a multi-scale manner.
+In our experiments, we tested the model on both natural and artificial low-resolution faces.
+Our results showed that our identity-preserving model outperforms state-of-the-art models in low-resolution face recognition task in various experimental settings.
+However, there might be some cases that the model fails in recovering identity when the faces have many variations like high orientations, make-up, occlusion etc. For our future work, we are going to benefit from face landmarks to localize the face features to solve this issue.

+Furthermore, we are working on a mechanism to upsample the input of the models without using any interpolation.
+We believe these enhancements will increase the performance even more.
+Furthermore, the proposed model demonstrated considerable generalizability to challenging data sets which were not used in training.
+This feature is especially important in real-world applications of low-resolution face recognition systems.